All Products

 Use Serverless Devs to install dependencies

-Create and deploy a function by using Serverless Devs provided by Function Compute.
+You can also create and deploy a function to Function Compute by using Serverless Devs.
 For more information, see Common commands of Serverless Devs.